matheusaugsschmitz/PYYNE-TMG-Challenge/README.md

 > Disclaimer: In real projects I would prefer to not let the images used for documenting something in the project itself.

 ### Stack Challenge
-For the challenge I decided to implement a custom stack class (`com.tmg.codingchallenge.stackchallenge.model.CustomStack`), but in real applications I would rather use
+For the challenge I decided to implement a custom stack class (`com.tmg.codingchallenge.stackchallenge.domain.CustomStack`), but in real applications I would rather use
   `java.utils.Stack` if it's suitable for the application needs.
 > The package `com.tmg.codingchallenge.stackchallenge` contains the classes for this part of the test.